chatid/chatid-mdwiki/chatbar/retailer-implementation.md

 beginning.

 #### Which browsers does this support?
-ChatID supports IE7 and up along with Chrome, Safari, and Firefox on Mac/Windows/Linux for desktop.
+ChatID supports IE7 and up along with Chrome, Safari, Firefox, and Opera on Mac/Windows/Linux for desktop.
 Mobile support will arrive with Chatbar Mobile beginning Q4 2014.
 For non-supported browsers, ChatID code immediately disables as if it had not been loaded at all.